kelset/kelset.github.io/content/blog/guide-craft-tech-talks-for-conferences-2024/index.md

 2. **Clarity:** Simplifying complex concepts into bite-sized, understandable pieces is key to accessibility.
 3. **Engagement:** I weave a narrative that educates and entertains, making the learning journey enjoyable.

 Adding to these, there's a fourth, somewhat "secret" principle guiding my process: ensuring my talks align with my thought patterns.
 Memorizing talks isn't my forte.
-Instead, I craft each slide to naturally lead into the next, trusting that the me that wrote the talk and the me on stage think the same way, and that to go from A to B they will do A, F, K, T, B.
+Instead, I craft each slide to naturally lead into the next, trusting that the "me that wrote the talk" and the "me on stage" think the same way, and that to go from A to B they will do A, F, K, T, B.

-Remember: each presentation is a narrative journey, weaving insights and visions, aimed at inspiring and engaging the audience with the endless possibilities technology offers.

 ## From Idea to Outline 📝